Dutch resistance: CS 6

 They targeted the highest-ranking Dutch collaborators and traitors, but duly became the victim of the most dangerous Dutch traitor and German spy, Anton van der Waals.
 Included in the list of their victims was the Dutch General Seyffardt, who was used by the Germans to head the Dutch SS-legion.
-They also managed to assassinate an assistant minister, Reydon, and several police chiefs.
+They also managed to assassinate an assistant minister, Hermannus Reydon, and several police chiefs.
 However, the planned assassination of the best known Dutch traitor and collaborator, Dutch Nazi-party leader Anton Mussert, was delayed and could never be accomplished.
 Their activities in eliminating Dutch collaborators prompted the 1943 'Silbertanne' covert murder reprisals by the Dutch SS.
 By 1944 treason and strain had decimated their ranks.